-Credits: 5 units per semester Grade Level: 9 -12
+Credits: 5 units per semester Grade Level: 9 -12 Length: 1 year

 The third-year student will be more fluent in speaking Chinese and will learn to read Chinese characters without relying upon the phonetic system.
 They are encouraged to apply their knowledge to "real" communicative situations.